wingding12/Market-Anomaly-Detector/README.md

 ### Pre-trained Model

-The included `xgb_weights.pkl` is a pre-trained XGBoost binary classifier that predicts market crash conditions.
+The included `xgb_weights.pkl` is a pre-trained XGBoost binary classifier.

 | Property      | Value                         |
 | ------------- | ----------------------------- |